-Why all of a sudden the comprehensive sickness insurance has become an important topic of discussion.
+All of a sudden, the comprehensive sickness insurance has become an important topic of discussion.
 Why is this the case?

 The requirement of comprehensive sickness insurance comes from an EU Directive, which is actually 12 years old.
-It has become important now, as in the aftermaths of the UK’s referendum on EU membership more and more EU nationals living in the UK are looking to prove their residential status or even want to gain British citizenship.
-In order to do so, they will have to prove that they were residing in the UK lawfully for five consecutive years.
-This is where the insurance plays a part, as it is a requirement for those EU nationals that live in the UK without being economically active (that is employed or self-employed).
-So, every EU national who came into the country as a student or partner of a British citizen and was able to support themselves financially, would still have to have had comprehensive sickness insurance during that time.
+It has become important now, because in the aftermaths of the EU referendum EU nationals living in the UK are increasingly looking to prove their residential status or to gain British citizenship.
+In order to do so, they have to prove that they have been residing in the UK lawfully for five consecutive years.
+This is where the comprehensive sickness insurance plays a part, as it is a requirement for those EU nationals who live in the UK without being economically active (that is employed or self-employed).
+This means that EU nationals who moved to the UK as students or partners of British citizens and were able to support themselves financially, would have to have had comprehensive sickness insurance during that time.
 Otherwise, any of those years will not count towards the five-year requirement.

 Who should worry about it now?

-It can be most relevant to those whose employment status is about to change, for example somebody who stops working to study or somebody who quits their job to look after the family as the spouse earns enough.
-Every EU national should check their position.
+It can be most relevant to those whose employment status is about to change, for example someone who stops working to study or someone who quits their job to look after the family as the spouse earns enough.
+All EU nationals should check their position.

 What are the consequences of not taking or not having taken this insurance?